Ever since being a kid, English was always my favourite subject at school.

 Returning to the UK, more years rolled by until 2012 when I lost my father.
 My work generously gave me a month off and from somewhere I found the A4 sheets I’d handwritten 30 years earlier and transferred them to my laptop.
 There were 20,000 words.
 Carrying on from this point, JEWEL AGENDA became something real.
 The first three chapters are virtually identical to what I wrote in 1982.
 The other twenty nine chapters were all written after 2012.

 Australia was never intended to be part of the original storyline but following my experiences, it became the focal point of the whole plot.
 Nearly everywhere quoted are places I’ve visited and fortunately, my English teacher didn’t limit my word count.

-So, Jewel Agenda took over 30 years to write and I had already decided it would be the first in a trilogy.
-The sequel, Jewel Intentions, was published in 2018 and took 18 months to write.
-Running in parallel , I had began writing the final part of the trilogy, Jewel Conclusions, but as the story progressed, it became clear I needed a 4th book to do the story justice.
-So, the trilogy became the quadrilogy and the word CONCLUSIONS disappeared from the title.
+Running in parallel , I had began writing the final part of the trilogy, JEWEL CONCLUSIONS, but as the story progressed, it became clear I needed a 4th book to do the story justice.
+The trilogy became the quadrilogy and the word CONCLUSIONS disappeared from the title.

 The 3rd book is now called JEWEL CONTROL and has been available since September 2019.

 I finished writing it in January 2021 and it is now being proof read.